EXPERT ADVICE

 • Annual savings: You could save around £735 per year on your energy bills (based on a 4kW system)

 Solid walls let twice as much heat escape as cavity walls.
-A useful way to make an old home energy efficient is to add solid wall insulation, either internally (attaching insulation to the inside walls) or externally (attaching insulation to the outside of your house).
+A useful way to make an old home energy efficient is to add solid wall insulation, either internally or externally.

 • Cost: On average, external wall insulation costs between £8,000 - £25,000 (depending on the size of the property)